foopgp/foopgp-hugowebsite/content/english/blog/2025-09-12-welcome-djibian.md

 type: "post"
 ---

+*Note, December 2025: Djibian is now in its latest stage of beta-testing.
+Release of version 1.0.0 is expected in few weeks.
+Please subscribe to [our mailing lists](/contact/) to get informed.*

 #### Discover

 ***We are delighted to welcome and introduce [djibian](/blog/2025-09-12-welcome-djibian/), the operating system that secures your data and respects your privacy***.